 Four major symptoms of OCD

 OCDiers are the ones who feel they might harm others as well, their washing of hands, not touching things, and not letting people touch them are their intrusive reactions to the compulsions they are dealing with daily.
-After a certain point in time, it becomes very difficult living with OCD and making others understand their situation.
-What they are doing and why they are doing it?
+After a certain point in time, it becomes very difficult to live with OCD and make others understand their situation.
+What are they doing and why are they doing it?

 Related: 9 Sabotaging Mental Health Myths You Need To Drop Right Away